 Duke Settlers in New Zealand in the 19th Century

 The Duke Family Crest was acquired from the Houseofnames.com archives.
 The Duke Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

-This page was last modified on 10 December 2013 at 22:39.
+This page was last modified on 31 July 2016 at 11:55.